Why Do You Need a Qualified Truck Accident Lawyer?

 Commercial truck accidents can be some of the most dangerous types of crashes due to the sheer size and speed of the vehicles involved.
 Many of these accidents involve multiple vehicles, extensive property damage, and serious injury to drivers, passengers, and/or pedestrians.
 Often, 18-wheelers carry hazardous or flammable materials or other possibly dangerous cargo, which broadens the scope of damage and injury even further.
 Collisions between these large trucks or buses and the other smaller vehicles that occupy the road have a high fatality rate.

-It’s not only the truck driver who can be liable in a trucking accident.
-Trucking and insurance companies as well as commercial businesses and contractors have a stake in ensuring the safe operation of a truck during its daily transit.
+It’s not only the truck driver who can be liable for a trucking accident.
+Trucking and insurance companies, as well as commercial businesses and contractors, have a stake in ensuring the safe operation of a truck during its daily transit.
 If you have been involved in an accident with a commercial truck in the Columbia, Greenville, Rock Hill, Sumter, or surrounding South Carolina areas, you will need a personal injury lawyer to pursue all of the defendants liable in your case.